 President Truman left a decorating legacy behind that began in Kansas City.
 In fact, his design savvy helped make Kansas City become known as the nation's top 10 city for art deco buildings.
 Truman traveled the country at his own expense to locate a design for the courthouse, which he found in Louisiana.
 The Jackson County Courthouse still stands tall and remains a well-known landmark in Kansas City.

 Construction of this 300-foot building began July 17, 1933.
 The courthouse was dedicated in 1934, the same year that Truman left County government to become a U.S. Senator.
-Harry S. Truman went on to become the United States 33rd President.
+Harry S. Truman went on to become the 33rd President of the United States.

 For more information or background about Jackson County, please visit the Jackson County Historical Society, a nonprofit organization dedicated to the preservation and understanding of the County’s heritage in an effort to promote the study, appreciation and interpretation of local and regional history.